-While many people turn to over the counter and sometimes pharmaceutical options, there are other options for those muscles that doesn’t come in the form of a pill, but rather a balm that is applied topically.
+While many people turn to over the counter and sometimes pharmaceutical pills and tablets, there are other options for those muscles that do not come in the form of a tablet or capsule, but rather a balm that is applied topically.

-There are often times natural solutions that offer substantial support.
-In the case of achy muscles, joints, and bones, there are many different plants that could benefit you like menthol, eucalyptus, and others.
-In the medical field these plants are called a counterirritant.
+There are often times solutions that offer substantial support.
+In the case of achy muscles, joints, and bones, there are many different ingredients that could benefit you.
+These are sometimes known as counter irritants.
 A counter irritant works by creating a cooling sensation followed by a warm feeling in muscles.
 Before opting for an OTC or prescription pill next time your achy, you may want to consider other options such as topical rubs like muscle balm.

-A muscle balm works by exfoliating the skin and working its way transdermally down into your muscles.
-It can reach joints and even help more intense forms of discomfort caused by various aspects.
+A typical muscle balm works by warming the skin and working its way into the transdermal layers.
+It can help more intense forms of discomfort.

 There are many ways to make muscle balms.
 Some people like to do this at home themselves whereas others prefer the convenience of having someone else put the ingredients together.
 Muscle balms are made utilizing an oil with counterirritants.
 The oil is then added to petroleum jelly or other creams to help keep it applied to the skin.
 There are many different recipes for muscle balms.
 Some call for ingredients like MCT coconut oil, avocado oil, olive oil, and/or sweet almond oil, cayenne pepper flakes, beeswax pellets, peppermint oil, lavender oil, eucalyptus oil, clove oil, and cinnamon oil.